homer0/gulp-bundlerify/README.md

 Well, the solution:

 - Bundlerify it's a plugin, you import it, set the settings you want and done.
-- Most of the default settings align with what most tutorials and examples use.
+- Almost all of the default settings align with what most tutorials and examples use.
 - You can inject your own dependencies.

 ## Information